wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 But remember that anything that the more vaguely defined counterculture does that catches on with kids is immediately scooped up by corporations and sold back to us.
 In some sense, I think that rather than trying to avoid that co-option, what we have to do is play with that co-option.
 If corporations are going to co-opt everything we do, then let’s have them co-opt some really cool, dangerous, weird stuff.
 Let’s have them co-opt homosexuality.
 Let’s have them co-opt psychedelic drugs and designer reality.
 Magick.
 Spirituality.
 Let’s have them co-opt environmentalism.
 Let’s use our imaginations instead of complaining about people who sell out!
 Don’t sell out, sell _in_.

-RM:

-It’s a bigger game than all that, I agree.
-With the amount of media that is being hurled at the avera
+RM: It’s a bigger game than all that, I agree.
+With the amount of media that is being hurled at the average American today and this so called “reality” TV programming, are we becoming an over-mediated spectator society, and is there anything even resembling “reality”--as it used to be defined--left in American life?

-ge American

-today and this so called “reality” TV programming, are we becoming an over

-\-

-mediated spectator society, and is

-there anything even resembling “reality”

-\--

-as it used to be defined

-\--

-left in American life?

 DR: